+Delhi violence: CBSE postpones February 28, 29 exams for Classes 10 and 12 in North East district

-Delhi violence: CBSE to conduct exams again for students who missed them due to violence
+The board also said it would conduct fresh examinations for the students who missed them due to violence in North East Delhi.

-So far, the board had postponed exams only for centres in affected areas.
+The Central Board of Secondary Education on Thursday postponed the Class 10 and Class 12 examinations scheduled on February 28 and 29 in North East Delhi and other areas affected by clashes in view of the continuing violence over the Citizenship Act.
+Students from the other parts of the national Capital will take the exam as scheduled.

+The board said the new dates will be announced shortly.
+However, examinations across all centres in the national Capital will be held as per the original schedule from March 2, it added.

-The Central Board of Secondary Education on Thursday said it would conduct fresh examinations for the students who missed them due to violence in North East Delhi.
+Earlier on Thursday, the board said it would also conduct fresh examinations for the students who missed them due to violence in North East Delhi.
 On the past two days, the board had postponed Class 10 and Class 12 examinations only for 80 centres in North East Delhi and East Delhi.

 The board said it had learnt about students living in violence-hit areas who were not able to take their exams as their centres were in unaffected areas – and vice-versa.
 The board said all schools have been directed to send details of all such students to regional offices.
 “To reduce the stress on students, the board will conduct fresh exams for these students,” the board said.